How to Install FFmpeg on Debian 13, 12 and 11

 Remove a Source-Compiled FFmpeg Install on Debian

-Remove the manually installed binaries and then clean up the local source tree if you do not need it anymore.
+Remove the source-build symlinks first, then clean up the local source and build directories if you do not need them anymore.
+The symlink check leaves unrelated files in /usr/local/bin alone.

 rm -rf ~/ffmpeg-source ~/ffmpeg-build

-If the Debian package is still installed, it becomes the active copy again after the source build is removed:
+If the Debian package is still installed, it becomes the active copy again after the source-build symlinks are removed:

 command -v ffmpeg